gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2017-03/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

-  https://github.com/gruntwork-io/module-security/pull/19: We've added a new script called `aws-cli-mfa` that makes it much easier to use the AWS CLI with MFA enabled.
+  https://github.com/gruntwork-io/module-security/pull/19: We&apos;ve added a new script called `aws-cli-mfa` that makes it much easier to use the AWS CLI with MFA enabled.
 The script can fetch temporary STS credentials and set them as environment variables in a single command.
 Check out [the docs](https://github.com/gruntwork-io/module-security/tree/master/modules/aws-cli-mfa) for usage instructions.

 </div>